kaykayehnn/typescript-react-redux-boilerplate/README.md

 - SASS & CSS Modules
 - Webpack configuration with Hot Module Replacement
 - Jest setup for TypeScript
-- An example architecture for building scalable applications
+- An example architecture for building scalable web applications

 ### Usage
 - Clone the project